 Businesses are right to take data security seriously.
 After all, the penalties associated with data breaches are increasing.
 Information about you and your customers is incredibly valuable to cybercriminals.
 If losing important information and damaging your reputation isn’t bad enough, organisations that breach the Data Protection Act could face a large fine.

 Pinning down the ‘cause’ of a data breach can be quite complicated.
 However, a large proportion of data breaches are caused by human error.
 For example, weak passwords, insider attacks or the accidental installation of malware onto a computer can all lead to a cyber-attack.

 It’s not only cyber-crime that can jeopardise company data, however, if a company was struck by a fire or a drink was spilt over a physical server, but precious data could also be lost.
 Reassuringly, information which is stored in a high-end data centre is better protected.
 Such data centres are designed to protect information from flames, malicious attacks and even extreme weather conditions.

 It’s certainly not unusual for businesses to be reluctant to migrate from in-house physical servers to remote cloud-based systems.
 When a company has all their data stored locally, it’s easy to feel as though it is well controlled.
 In reality, though, data is far more secure in a managed data centre than it is in the corner of your office.
 It’s also just as easy to access.

 Now you know how cloud storage can help your business, it’s time to find out how Synextra can help too.

-Synextra is an IT services provider with a difference.
-We offer a range of cloud IT and virtual telecommunications services to help your business compete, collaborate and grow.
+Synextra offers a range of cloud IT and virtual telecommunications services to help your business compete, collaborate and grow.
 Please don’t hesitate to get in touch to find out what we can do for your business.

 KEEP UP TO DATE